epigenesys/epi-js-npm/README.md

 Add to your `app/javascript/packs/application.js`

-    import { TableFilter } from 'epigenesys-js'
+    import { TableFilter } from '@epigenesys/epi-js';
+    TableFilter.start();

 #### Via data attributes
 Set `data-table-filter-target` on the input field you wish to filter by.
 This should be a selecter for the `table` tag you want to filter.
 This needs to have a `thead` and `tbody`.

-You can overwrite the default 'No record found' message by setting `data-no-record` on the table.
-The span of this will default to the number of `tr` elements in `thead`, but is customisable with `data-no-record-span` on the table.
+You can overwrite the default 'No record found' message by setting `data-no-record-message` on the table.

-### CSS Utilities
+### Table reflow

-#### Margins and Padding

-.margin-top-10 puts a 10px margin at the top etc.

-Also can be for specific screen sizes: .margin-top-10-sm

-#### Others

-.mini, .nowrap, .display-none
+This allows you to reflow a table into vertical format on smaller screens.

+Add to your `app/javascript/packs/application.js`

+    import { TableReflow } from '@epigenesys/epi-js';
+    import '~@epigenesys/epi-js/dist/epi-js.css';

+Then add `.table-xs-reflow` or `.table-sm-reflow` etc. to tables.
+You can override the label for each table cell by adding `data-label` to the `th` element in `thead`.